lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

         8a:02:20:36:be:3d:71:93:5d:05:c3:ac:fa:a8:f3:e5:46:db:
         57:f9:23:ee:93:47:6d:d6:d3:4f:c2:b7:cc:0d:89:71:fe
 ~~~
-{: #fig-example-tpm title="CSR with embedded TPM V2.0 Attestation"}
+{: #fig-example-tpm title="CSR with TPM V2.0"}

-## PSA Attestation in CSR
+## Platform Security Architecture Attestation Token in CSR

-The example shown in {{fig-example-psa}} illustrates how platform attestation
+The example shown in {{fig-example-psa}} illustrates how the Arm
+Platform Security Architecture (PSA) Attestation Token
 is conveyed in a CSR.
 The content of the evidence in this example is re-used
-from {{I-D.tschofenig-rats-psa-token}} and contains a digitally signed
+from {{I-D.tschofenig-rats-psa-token}} and contains an Entity Attestation
-Entity Attestation Token (EAT).

-While the PSA token is digitally signed with an attestation private key, it
+Token (EAT) digitally signed with an attestation private key.
-does not offer key attestation.

 ~~~
 Certification Request: